nunobrum/spicelib/README.md

 1. Can hold either the value, model name, or a formula.
 Formulas must be enclosed by "" or '' or {} or contain no spaces.
 2. No proper individual support for 'area', 'on', 'off' or 'thermal' if they are not part of a key-value pair.
 Composite parameter values (like `ic=vbe, vce`  or `turns=1 .5 .5 .5`) are allowed.
 3. The format specification is `[[DC] <value>]`, but the parser only supports 1 value.
 So value must be specified, and 'DC' will be ignored, if present.
+4. Can be a value or a formula.
+Formulas with embedded '=' signs are not supported, use '<' or '>'.
+5. Charge formulated expressions ('Q=...') are not supported.
+6. Includes everything after first 2 nodes.

 ---